-General Services that our plan pays for What you must pay Family planning services \$0 The law lets you choose any provider to get certain family planning services from.
+General Services that our plan pays for What you must pay Family planning services \$0 The law lets you choose any provider - whether a network provider or out-of-network provider - to get certain family planning services from.
 This means any doctor, clinic, hospital, pharmacy or family planning office.
-The plan will pay for the following services: Family planning exam and medical treatment Family planning lab and diagnostic tests Family planning methods (birth control pills, patch, ring, IUD, injections, implants) Family planning supplies with prescription (condom, sponge, foam, film, diaphragm, cap) Counseling and diagnosis of infertility, and related services Counseling and testing for sexually transmitted infections (STIs), HIV/AIDS, and other HIV-related conditions Treatment for sexually transmitted infections (STIs) Voluntary sterilization (You must be age 21 or older, and you must sign a federal sterilization consent form.
+The plan will pay for the following services: Family planning exam and medical treatment Family planning lab and diagnostic tests Family planning methods (birth control pills, patch, ring, IUD, injections, implants) Family planning supplies with prescription (condom, sponge, foam, film, diaphragm, cap) Counseling and testing for sexually transmitted infections (STIs), HIV/AIDS, and other HIV-related conditions Treatment for sexually transmitted infections (STIs) Voluntary sterilization (You must be age 21 or older, and you must sign a federal sterilization consent form.
 At least 30 days, but not more than 180 days, must pass between the date that you sign the form and the date of surgery.)
-Genetic counseling The plan will also pay for some other family planning services.
+Genetic counseling SO No referral or prior authorization is required to use this benefit.
+Always talk to your doctor before starting or changing your exercise.
 However, you must use a provider in the plan's network for the following services: Treatment for AIDS and other HIV-related conditions Genetic testing